inaimathi/langnostic/drafts/gcp-is-bullshit-and-heres-why.md

 I hope this list helps you find the perfect name for your dried flower shop!
 ```

-Is part of this me not bothering to read overtly complicated documentation deeply?
+Is part of this me not bothering to wade through overtly complicated, sometimes contradictory, documentation and read deeply?
 Sure.
 But remember those two code snippets from the beginning of this piece that showed you how to instantly and easily get results out of OpenAI and Anthropic?
 Please explain why it has to be more complicated than that.
 Please tell me why, in a world where literally all you're trying to do is get textual output from a particular model, you need to worry about the security model that Google (or more realistically AWS, which was then copied by Google) has arbitrarily decided to put in your way?

 The complexity doesn't end at the above call by the way.
 Suppose you wanted to put together a web service that makes this call when requested.
 How would you go deploying one that called into Anthropic?
 You'd build put together a server, and possibly Dockerfile, that checks the env var `ANTHROPIC_API_KEY` to figure out what to put in headers, and you're basically done.
-Every deployment secret manager in the world can handle this workflow easily and transparently.
+Every deployment secret manager in the world can handle this workflow easily and transparently, and if you don't like any of them, you could easily locally encrypt an `.env` file and give your build system the corresponding key.

 What do you have to do with google?
 Oh, yeah.
 Here's a JSON file you need to load up.
-Granted, there's a `google.auth.load_credentials_from_dict` so you don't need to write it to disk when setting up creds, but that secret now has to contain a block of JSON, which you then need to load, and use to create a set of credentials, which you then need to use to initialize a credential manager, which you then need to have running in memory when you call `GenerativeModel` (or possibly, `model.generate_content`, I'm still not entirely clear on it).
+Granted, there's a `google.auth.load_credentials_from_dict` so you don't need to write it to disk when setting up creds, but

+- that secret now has to contain a block of JSON,
+- which you then need to load,
+- and use to create a set of credentials,
+- which you then need to use to initialize a credential manager,
+- which you then need to have running in memory when you call `GenerativeModel` (or possibly, `model.generate_content`, I'm still not entirely clear on it)
+- so that you can _then_ follow the one single step you were actually here for and that every other AI API provider lets you skip to

 Who is responsible for this?
 What kind of absolutely fucking numb-nuts _asshole_ is going to raise their hand and say "Oh, yeah, I did that thing that quintupled-or-more the amount of complexity you need to wade through in order to figure out how to call a model".
 If you remain anonymous, fuck you.
 If you don't, I'll be happy to say it again directly to your face.

+## A Reasoned Summary

+Why is this bad?

+I can foresee the counters that look like "well, if you just use their library, it becomes a non-issue", or "well, if you just call `gcloud`, there's no problem".
+The complaints I have about deployment complexity above probably have things of a similar shape that you could say.

+Do you remember that [joke about the lizards](https://www.youtube.com/watch?v=LuiK7jcC1fY)?
+Sorry, of course not, that clip is older than your dad.
+Go ahead and watch it, and then consider the analogy.

+The thing is, sending an `HTTPS POST` request to an endpoint, accompanied by an authenticating API key _is secure_.
+It's about as secure as you can get.
+If you've got an attacker that's compromised your line to the point where they can exploit that opening, then you effectively auto-rotating keys every hour by deferring to the Google auth system buys you _almost nothing_.
+This is "more secure" in the sense that you might now get away from an attacker that has managed to compromise your line for less than an hour.
+Granted that's a gain, but it's a gain of somewhere between 0.001% and 1% additional security on top of the existing machinery.
+I highly doubt you could argue it up to more than that.
+This is a piddling amount of security, given that the other end of the trade is the balooning of development and deployment complexity I've outlined above.

+This is _Not.
+Worth.
+It._ And if you made that trade, then you are a moron who deserves to be called that to their face.

+I also notice that you're banking on enough people making this trade and effectively getting locked into your platform down the line.
+If that's accidental, then chalk it up as another negative to your approach, and please consider re-evaluating how you expose this as an API to the outside world.
+If that's _intentional_, then in addition to being a moron, you are also malicious and I have no further time or energy to spend arguing with you.